 Once you’ve removed as much contamination as possible, you can give the exhaust tips a rinse down and then dry them using an old microfiber towel.

 Use Wire Wool

 If your car’s exhaust tips still look rusty and dirty, then you can use wire wool to remove the rest of the contamination.
 You can use the wire wool with car shampoo and water to lubricate the surface and minimise the scratches that can be incurred.

 Starting with 0000 grade wire wool is a good option because it’s fairly mild and won’t scratch up the tips too much.
-Then if you need to you can try a 00 grade wire wool.
-I wouldn’t go any more aggressive than this though.

 Be patient and keep scrubbing away until you’re left with a silver surface.
 Don’t worry if it looks quite dull, this can be corrected with the next stage.

 Polish the Metal